 Nicolas Elliott, Anthropology, 2007

 Since Graduation: Moved to Chicagoland with my wife and two sons in order to prepare for fall matriculation to the graduate program in Middle Eastern studies at the University of Chicago

 Favorite Professors: Dr. McGee, Dr. Galloway, Dr. Bargeron, Diann McCabe, Dr. Gordon.

-Additional Information: In my free time I draw, write comic books, and am an activist for children's rights—continuing my work with Save the Children International and the Special Olympics.
+Additional Information: In my free time I draw, write comic books, and work with the Special Olympics.
 I have an absurdly large comic book collection.

 Current Field: Neuroscience research

 Since Graduation: Since graduation I have been working as a research assistant at the University of Texas Health Science Center at San Antonio (UTHSCSA) in Dr. David Morilak's lab.
 In a nutshell, my research has focused on understanding how acute and chronic stress influences the onset/severity of depression and anxiety disorders.

 Additional Information: I started my undergraduate degree seeking a profession in art therapy and ended up falling in love with neuroscience.
 Due to my deep interest in this field, I am pursuing a Ph.D. in Neuroscience starting this fall!
 Just goes to show that anything is possible as long as you follow your passions in life and don't sell yourself short!

 Favorite Professors: Gus Lumia, David Carpenter, John Davis, Chis Frost and Diann McCabe.

 Since Graduation: I began my graduate studies in Hanover, Germany.
 I traveled extensively in the lower Saxony region of Germany while abroad.